Private Sector Housing Team

-The Private Sector Housing Team works to improve housing conditions for people in Plymouth, protecting their health, safety and well-being.
+We work hard to improve housing conditions for people in Plymouth, protecting their health, safety and well-being.
 This is regardless of whether they are tenants (of private landlords or housing associations) or owner occupiers, freeholders or leaseholders or if the house is occupied or empty.

-Helping to ensure homes are not empty and in the most productive way.
+Helping to ensure homes are not empty and used in the most productive way.
 Includes information about HouseLet scheme, EasyLet, empty home owner incentives, empty homes enforcement and vacant shops.